START YOUR JOURNEY

 If you’ve heard it once, you’re going to listen to it a million times: Work on your search optimization strategies.

-Well, in reality, SEO strategies help boost your organic traffic more than they do your direct traffic – at least, that’s how it was done in the past.
+Well, in reality, Intellar SEO strategies help boost your organic traffic more than they do your direct traffic – at least, that’s how it was done in the past.
 Nowadays, the waters are a little murky when it comes to tracking direct traffic vs. organic traffic.

 Do visitors that click through via paid ads counts as ‘organic’ or ‘direct’ traffic?